wandb/docs/docs/support/cancel_subscription.md

 tags:
 - administrator
 ---

-- **To cancel your subscription:**
-  - Contact our support team.
+- Contact the support team (support@wandb.com).
-  - Provide your organization name, email associated with your account, and username.
+- Provide the organization name, email associated with the account, and username.